98AnnaM/Medical-Records/README.md

 - Editing an existing diagnosis (by diagnosis id): PUT request to `/diagnoses/:id`
   (request body should contain diagnosis's name)
 - Deleting an existing diagnosis (by diagnosis id): DELETE request to `/diagnoses/:id`

+HealthSystem:
+- Getting all health systems: GET request to `/healthSystem`
+- Getting information about specific health system (by health system id): GET request to `/healthSystem/:id`
+- Creating a new health system: POST request to `/healthSystem`
+  (request body should contain positive fee value)
+- Editing an existing health system (by health system id): PUT request to `/healthSystem/:id`
+  (request body should contain positive fee value)
+- Deleting an existing health system (by health system id): DELETE request to `/healthSystem/:id`

+Specialty:
+- Getting all specialties: GET request to `/specialties`
+- Getting information about specific specialty (by specialty id): GET request to `/specialties/:id`
+- Creating a new specialty: POST request to `/specialties`
+  (request body should contain specialty name)
+- Editing an existing specialty (by specialty id): PUT request to `/specialties/:id`
+  (request body should contain specialty name)
+- Deleting an existing specialty (by specialty id): DELETE request to `/specialties/:id`

+## Test coverage